Ace Learns Logo Ace Learns

 • What term describes the process of breaking down or dissolving rocks and minerals on the Earth’s surface by various agents?

-• Which of the following is a biological weathering agent?
+• Which of the following is NOT a product of weathering?

 Quick Links